 As you write, you’ll want to make sure you break your content down into sections with H2 and H3 subheads.
 Breaking content down into bullet lists can also improve readability.
 Making your SEO copywriting as accessible and easily digestible as possible can help your overall SEO ranking.
-If you’d like, we have a more in-depth guide to using heading tags for SEO.

 While we’re talking about plugins, it’s important to note that you’ll need a strong meta description for each piece of content.
 If you’re using Yoast, there’s a plugin right inside your WordPress interface.
 We’ve written a more in-depth guide on how to write the perfect meta description.

 Once you’ve drafted your content, broken it up into sections that flow well and make sense, and incorporated your internal and external links, it’s time to add a CTA.
 Where does your reader need to go next?
 What do you want them to do?
 Here are some possibilities:

 - Sign up for your newsletter

 - Sign up for a free download (lead magnet)